majofi/python-exercises-V1/2_Python-Basics/2.3_Dates/README.md

 # Overview

-This submodule will help you learn how to work with text for programming with Python.
-We will explore a variety of concepts including using Strings, methods to create and manipulate Strings, ways to slice and extract substrings and the use of regular expressions.
+This submodule will help you learn how to work with dates for programming with Python.
+We will explore a variety of concepts including using datetime, time and calendar classes and their methods to create and manipulate date objects in Python.

 ## Objectives

 By the end of this submodule, you should be able to:

-* Work with Strings in Python
+* Work with dates in Python
-* Use methods to concatenate and modify Strings
-* Use methods to search, replace a part of split a Python String
-* Use the **re** Python library to create scripts for regular expressions
+* Use libraries to create and manipulate date objects (datetime, time, calendar)

 ## Material and Resources